-What are the rules in Union County, NC?
+What are the Court rules in Union County, NC?

 It is important to review the Union County local rules, but the main rule is that each side gets 30 minutes each to present their case on the issues of custody.
 This means you only have 30 minutes to testify yourself, call your own witnesses, cross examine the other party and their witnesses and give a closing argument.
 Sometimes (but not always) an additional 30 minutes is given to each party if child support is also at issue.

 Do I need to file anything before Court?